corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 ### Data volume
 #
 Another important metric to calculate it's the data volume.
-In this phase i computed the data volume estimating the numbers of bytes trasmitted from the IoT device to the edge server and divided them by period of the trasmition phase.
-This is an estimation since both WIFI and MQTT could have an overhead on the number of bytes.
-This overhead can be estimated to be ~70 bytes for WIFI and ~26 bytes for MQTT.
+In this phase i computed the data volume estimating the numbers of bytes transmitted from the IoT device to the edge server and divided them by period of the transmition phase.
+This is an estimation since both Wi-Fi and MQTT could have an overhead on the number of bytes.
+This overhead can be estimated to be ~70 bytes for Wi-Fi and ~26 bytes for MQTT.

 **Implementation**